modernweb-dev/rocket/site/pages/20--presets/10--launch/10--overview.rocket.md

 ```
 ````

 Then you can add your notification to the page.
-If you want to write the notification's content using markdown, just pad the opening and closing tags with empty lines.
+If you want to write the notification's content using markdown, pad the opening and closing tags with empty lines.

 There are three varieties of `<inline-notification>`, "tip", "warning", and "danger"